Sign involutions on para-abelian varieties: Introduction

 \begin{maintheorem} (See Thm.\ \ref{trivial pic-tau}) In the above situation, the group scheme $\Pic^\tau_{B/k}$ is trivial. \end{maintheorem}

 This relies on Grothendieck's two spectral sequences abutting to equivariant cohomology groups \cite{Grothendieck 1957}.
 The result is not difficult in the tame case $p\neq 2$, but requires a careful analysis in the wild case $p=2$.
+Also note that the statement immediately carries over to para-abelian varieties.
 In dimension $g=1$ the para-abelian varieties $X$ are usually called \emph{genus-one curves}; we like to call them \emph{para-elliptic curves}.
-The above shows that the quotient by any sign involution is a \emph{Brauer--Severi curve}, that is, a twisted form of $\PP^1$.
+These play an important role in the geometry and arithmetic of elliptic surfaces, in particular for bielliptic surfaces, which also go by the name of hyperelliptic surfaces.
+The above result shows that the quotient by any sign involution is a \emph{Brauer--Severi curve}, that is, a twisted form of $\PP^1$.

 Our third main result deals with the converse situation: Suppose there is a degree-two morphism $f:X\ra B$ from a para-elliptic curve $X$ to some Brauer--Severi curve $B$.
 Then the projectivization $S=\PP(\shE)$ of the rank-two sheaf $\shE=f_*(\O_X)$ is a twisted form of a Hirzebruch surface with invariant $e=2$, and comes with a contraction to a normal surface $S'$, having a unique singularity, which is often factorial.
 The geometry of the situation is as follows: